GRAVITY Instrument Description

 - Low spectral resolution is offered in both dual and single field.
 However, users are advised not to use low spectral resolution in single field, since the FT already provides low resolution data on the science target.

 - To be able to track all six baselines, the correlated magnitude has to fulfill the above criteria on at least three baselines that do not form a triangle (e.g. 13/23/24, or 12/13/14).
 Additionally, in service mode the visibility should not drop below 5% for these three baselines and not below 1% in visitor mode.

-- Observations with GRAVITY should ask for at least THN sky conditions; for fainter targets CLR conditions should be requested.
+- Observations with GRAVITY should typically ask for THN sky conditions.
+For fainter targets CLR conditions should be requested.

 - On ATs in dual-field, the separation of the two targets must be at less than 4".

 - On UTs in dual-field, the separation of the two targets must be at less than 2".